 Finishes for custom bookshelves

-After choosing the materials, you’ll have to decide how you’d like your shelves finished.
+After choosing the materials, decide how you’d like your shelves finished.
 Options to consider:

 - Paint is the go-to option.
 With this route, there may be a price difference based on the method of application (brush, roller, or spray), and the quality and brand of the paint you choose.

 - Solid lacquer is a popular choice, which provides hard, glossy finishes that range in the level of sheen from clear to colored.
-Lacquer produces an extremely damage-resistant finish that is suited to projects that will see a lot of traffic, such as low shelving in a child’s room.
+Lacquer produces an extremely damage-resistant finish.
+It’s ideal for projects that see a lot of traffic, such as low shelving in a child’s room.